StarGateDevelopment/StarLobby/README.md

 ## Features: (All Features are editable in config.yml)
-- Join and Leave Messages
+- Configurable Join and Leave Messages
 - Scoreboard
-- Blocked Events like Block Break or Place
 - Custom Tablist
 - Server Navigation
 - Player Hider